zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Sage-200.md

 redirect_from: "/article/421-introduction-to-the-sage-200-connector"
 title: Sage 200
 ---
-The Sage 200 connector implements an interface to Sage 200 Extra On-premise and provides functions to import and export data from Sage 200 in Zynk XML format.
+The Sage 200 connector implements an interface to Sage 200cloud Professional and Sage 200 Extra (On-premise) and provides functions to import and export data from Sage 200 in the Zynk XML format.
 For detailed schema information on the Zynk XML standard please see [Sage 200 XML](sage-200-xml).

 Each of the tasks require a connection to Sage 200, for more information on setting up and managing connections see [Connecting to Sage 200](connecting-to-sage-200).